A Framework for Resilience

 Kirby says that the DSRI’s overarching goal is to break down silos between departments and colleges to facilitate new kinds of collaborations, and to get faculty teaming up using their academic expertise to solve real-world problems.

-“We want to host all kinds of data as repository for creators,” says Kirby.
+“We want to host all kinds of data as a repository for creators,” says Kirby.
 “This has been a perfect opportunity to contribute something new and purposeful to CSU that will take down boundaries, create role models for young and upcoming researchers, and help us react effectively to future challenges.”

 The problems we solve with science